Ellinaut/elliRPC-Specification/README.md

 The response MAY contain additional headers for example for caching, which is not part of this specification.
 Unknown headers MUST be ignored by clients.

-## Endpoint: Documentation
+## Endpoint: Application

 The documentation endpoint MUST respond with all available packages and their procedures and with all schemas defined within an application.

 This endpoint SHOULD be used as leading documentation and MAY be used for automatically creation of api clients.

-The url path for this endpoint MUST be `/elliRPC/_documentation.{contentType}`.
+The url path for this endpoint MUST be `/elliRPC/@definitions/application.{contentType}`.

-Possible values for `{contentType}` MUST be `html` and `json`.
+Possible value for `{contentType}` MUST be `json`.
 Implementations of this specification MAY offer more content types for this endpoint.

 This endpoint MUST respond with HTTP status `406 Not Acceptable` if an `Accept` header is given and does not match the `Content-Type` given via uri path.